1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Lysenkoism.md

 [^6]:“And they began by declaring reactionary and idealistic Einstein’s relativity theory (“reactionary Einsteinism”), Bohr’s complementary principle, Pauling’s theory of resonance, and a number of other concepts that were landmarks in science.”
 (Medvedev and Lerner, p.
 133)

 [^7]:“discredited merely on the grounds that they had been developed in the United States”  (Medvedev and Lerner, p.
 133)

+[^8]:“And here is what the pillars of Lysenkoism asserted in 1961-1963, when the mechanism of gene action on the molecular level had already been discovered, and biology had emerged
+at the forefront of the natural sciences:”
+(Medvedev and Lerner, p.
+146)